How Extensive is the NSA Domestic Surveillance of U.S. Media? Is it legal?

 What is really being protected is the cover-up of what has been going on inside the Obama administration.
 Make no mistake about it.
 These investigations are intended to intimidate and silence the media and the whistleblowers.
 What do you suppose the possibility is that even the ring-back on Hagmann’s phone was actually an intentional subtle threat—both for him and his whistleblowing sources.
 No national security secrets have been put at risk.
 No spies have been put at risk of being exposed either.
 The only risk is exposing the extent of the Obama administration’s gunruning operations into Syria and the real reason behind the Benghazi attack.

 Eric Holder and the Justice Department have already misused domestic surveillance assets and personnel.
 The apparent use of the NSA’s assets and tools against Hagmann raises an entirely different measure of concern that falls within the purview of a separate Congressional investigation.
 Just when you thought it couldn’t get bigger than Holder, the IRS, and Benghazi, the NSA pops up.
+How many ugly, squirrely critters might we find when we roll this rock over?
 You can bet, like what happened with FOX News and the Associated Press at Justice, Hagmann and Jewel are the tip of the iceberg at the NSA.

 The American people deserve honest, uncompromised, unfiltered reporting.
 Hagmann wants to provide that.
 The director of the NSA, General Keith B. Alexander, needs to be brought in and questioned.
 NSA is many times bigger than the CIA, with a much larger budget.
 When you have a big budget it is a lot easier to misbehave.